On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Systematic Uncertainties

+The coherent spin effect of the time-varying electric and magnetic fields of stochastic cooling averages down to zero.
+There may still be a depolarizing incoherent spin effect in higher orders of the fields that may limit SCT.
+It needs to be studied but it should not in principle interfere with the measurement of the coherent EDM spin effect.

-For the Dark Energy and Dark matter search, the spin rotates around the electron's velocity and the main systematic uncertainty is longitudinal background magnetic field that rotates the radial spin of the CW and CCW beams in the same direction.
-However, Dark Energy and Dark Matter field will rotate the spin in opposite directions, resulting in cancellation of this background effect when combining CW and CCW data.
+For the DE/DM search, the spin rotates around the electron's velocity and the main systematic uncertainty is longitudinal background magnetic field that rotates the spin of the CRA and CRB beams in the same direction.
+However, DE/DM interaction will rotate the spin in opposite directions, resulting in cancellation of this background effect when combining CRA and CRB data.